-At Cardamom Tented Camp we develop and run our business in a sustainable manner and maximize the positive effects of tourism, with minimal social, environmental and economic impact.
+At Cardamom Tented Camp we develop and run our eco tourism business in a sustainable manner and maximize the positive effects of eco tourism, with minimal social, environmental and economic impact.
 We therefore strongly advocate that sustainability should be ‘mainstream’ and not a niche market – and these principles are at the core of Cardamom Tented Camp and its operations.

 Due to the Camp’s location within a protected area, special focus has been laid from the start on sustainable building techniques – incorporating the natural environment – rather than cutting down trees and clearing construction space.
 All chosen natural building materials are either reclaimed or fast-growing – provided by local communities in Koh Kong Province.